 All writing is part of a bigger conversation, although many introductory and technical readings are meant to equip you with the basic skills and vocabulary to enter into higher level conversations.
 Many students fail to "get" their reading, because they cannot see the bigger conversation of which their assigned reading is a part.
-For some materials, it helps to find write what you are2?
+For some materials, it helps to find 1 write what you are2?
 For other kinds of materials, it does not really matter3wrote the material, but it does help to understand what part of your discipline the material is meant to help you to understand.
-4 be addressed.
+4 it helps to consider to whom the piece you are reading appears to be addressed.
 Is it meant for other scholars or people who5 specialized knowledge?
 Is it meant for people who do not know anything about the area/field of study?
 Is it addressed to the general public, or6 to specialists?
 Active reading also means considering the author's purpose.
-Is the author trying to is wrong, and the author's view is right?
+Is the author trying to else is wrong, and the author's view is right?
 When you are just learning to read difficult texts, you are8 to treat all the words the same - but they are not the same!
 Experienced readers are able to break a reading down into9 sometimes sentences, sometimes paragraphs, sometimes whole sections of books.
 The main point is that writers use words to do different things.
 An experienced reader will break down the reading into chunks and say "this part is giving evidence for a claim the writer made" and "this part summarizes her argument" and "this part is telling me what is to come in the next section?"
-Some entire books may be lists and lists of facts - if you can break these up into logical groups, it10 understand and remember the reading.
+Some entire books may be lists and lists of facts - if you can break these up into logical groups, it10 help you to understand and remember the reading.